• Skip to primary navigation

 Halved gingerbread madeleine with other madeleines and a gift box.

-Christmas Gingerbread madeleines or spiced madeleines are a holiday twist on classic madeleines and a great and delicious alternative to gingerbread houses.
+Quick Summary: Christmas Gingerbread madeleines, or spiced madeleines, are a holiday twist on classic madeleines and a great, delicious alternative to gingerbread houses.
 Made with fragrant spices, rich brown sugar, and a dash of dark rum, they will fill your home with holiday cheer.

 Halved spiced madeleines with the rest of cakes in the background.